pjbriggs/ansible-palfinder-galaxy/README.rst

    connect to the Nginx/Galaxy server, it may be necessary to open port 80 on the VM e.g. by editing ``/etc/sysconfig/iptables`` (similarly port 443 for SSL access).

- - We need to install Supervisord as the default version available via ``yum`` on Scientific Linux is too old for the syntax used by the Galaxy config.

  - The following ports need to be open for various services: